tiffany76/tiffany76/README.md

 ### Hi 👋

-I'm a technical writer at Grafana Labs.
+✍️ I'm a technical writer at Grafana Labs.

-- 🚀 I'm also a member of the [OpenTelemetry](https://github.com/open-telemetry) organization and an approver in its [Communications SIG](https://github.com/open-telemetry/opentelemetry.io).
+🔭 I'm a member of the [OpenTelemetry](https://github.com/open-telemetry) organization and an approver in its [Communications SIG](https://github.com/open-telemetry/opentelemetry.io).

-- 📚 I was a librarian and information analyst for 15 years before I changed careers.
+📚 I was a librarian and information analyst for 15 years before I changed careers.
 I'll always be a librarian at ❤️.

-- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/tiffany-hrabusa/).
+📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/tiffany-hrabusa/).

 <!--
 **tiffany76/tiffany76** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.